 1 John 5:9 “If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.”

-Have you ever examined the biblical lineage of the Patriarchs of old and compared their relative ages?
-You might be astonished to find out how many of their histories overlapped and the authenticity of their testimony was not from old lore but directly from the mouth of their relative.
+Have you ever examined the biblical lineage of the Patriarchs and compared their relative ages?
+You might be astonished to find out how many of their histories overlapped and how the authenticity of their testimony was not from old lore but directly from the mouth of their relatives.

 One of the criticisms that opponents of the Bible have wagered is that the testimony of Moses was fallible.
 Many will say, how does Moses know what happened in creation, he wasn’t there to witness it.
 Although Moses wasn’t alive at the time of Creation, his family lineage wasn’t as far off as you might presume.

-I purchased a timeline a few years ago that demonstrates some perspective of the timeline of world events.
-It correlates these events with a biblical timeline and demonstrates some interesting facts.
+I purchased a timeline a few years ago that demonstrates perspective of the timeline of world events.
+It correlates events with a biblical timeline and demonstrates some interesting facts.

 Let’s start with Adam:

-What we find in the Bible an account of Adam’s sons Cain, Able, and Seth.
+In Genesis are the accounts of Adam’s sons Cain, Able, and Seth.
 There were many more works that have been lost in history but according to the historian Josephus, it is found as a footnote in The Works of Josephus where it states: “The number of Adam’s children, (as it says in the old tradition), was 33 sons and 23 daughters.

 It is estimated Adam and Eve lived nearly 930 years.
 Seth, Adam’s 3rd born lived 912 years.
 Seth’s son Enos lived 905 years.
 Enos’s son Cainan lived 910 years.

 Now before I go on and bore you to death with biblical lineages, I must explain why I am highlighting this period of history.
-Because these men lived such lengthy lives, their timelines overlap far more than we see today.
+These men lived such lengthy lives that their timelines overlapped far more than we see today.
 The average age of an adult male in the U.S. is approximately 76 years, women it’s closer to 80 years.
 We would lose a lot of information if we didn’t have books, video and pictures to remind us of our past.
-Even with all these resources, people still practice historical revisionism in our schools and universities so that they may emphasize one part of history and diminish another.
+Even with all these resources, people still practice historical revisionism in our schools and universities so that they might emphasize one part of history and diminish another.
 Eventually, people who don’t research history themselves, will lose the ability to understand our past and will be doomed to repeat it.

-As we look at the biblical timeline, we some interesting conclusions:
+As we look at the biblical timeline, we witness some interesting conclusions:

 Shem, Noah’s oldest son was born in 2446 B.C. and lived 600 years, he died in the year 1846 B.C..
 Abraham was born in 1996 B.C. and would have been alive for 150 years of Shem’s life.

-From Isaac, we see Jacob, Levi, Kohath, Amram, and then we see Moses come onto the scene.
-When it comes to history, we see God interacting in peoples lives in every generation.
+From Isaac, we see Jacob, Levi, Kohath, Amram, and then Moses comes onto the scene.
+When it comes to history, God interacts with people in every generation.
 The Lord has been the same from the moment He created Adam until today.
 This consistency of God’s love is a reflection of His character, He simply doesn’t change based off the way society views sin, goodness, or in its attempts to reinvent history.

 1 Corinthians 15:40-45 “There are also celestial bodies and terrestrial bodies; but the glory of the celestial is one, and the glory of the terrestrial is another.
 There is one glory of the sun, another glory of the moon, and another glory of the stars; for one star differs from another star in glory.
 So also is the resurrection of the dead.
 The body is sown in corruption, it is raised in incorruption.
 It is sown in dishonor, it is raised in glory.
 It is sown in weakness, it is raised in power.
 It is sown a natural body, it is raised a spiritual body.
 There is a natural body, and there is a spiritual body.
 And so it is written, “The first man Adam became a living being.”
 The last Adam became a life-giving spirit.”

-The story of Creation isn’t the only story worth validating, if this were all that human existence amounted to, it would be lacking a significant measure of history…..The history of faith that God instilled in men and women who trusted Him.
+The story of Creation isn’t the only story worth validating, if this were all that human existence amounted to, it would be lacking a significant measure of history…..The history of faith that God instilled in men and women who trusted Him is worth noting.